SethRobinson/GPTAvatar/README.md

 New to AI with Unity?
 Check the Assets/RT/AI directory, you'll see some simple ways to make API calls, that's what this app is using.
 The 3D visuals are just for fun.

-BTW, it is possible to build this on iOS, although I recently broke that when I added the config.txt editing stuff, but it can be done.
+BTW, it is possible to build this on Windows, Mac, and iOS.
+The iOS build would need to be tweaked to load the config.txt a different way though.

 Note:  The "copy" button puts the dialog into the system clipboard, useful to get at the kanji if you're doing Japanese practice.

 <a href="https://www.youtube.com/watch?v=2sriENjy-x8"><img align="top" src="Misc/teacher_thumb.png" width=300></a>
 <a href="https://www.youtube.com/watch?v=J3aGM1yA6O4"><img align="top" src="Misc/seth_thumb.png" width=300></a>

 # Running it